Skip to main content

 Information for parents in alternative formats

-• providing a school's annual report, quarterly newsletter or your child's school report in Braille, large print, 'easy-read' or on CD
+• a school's annual report, quarterly newsletter or your child's school report in Braille, large print, 'easy-read' or on CD

 • if a school's complaint procedure says you should write to the head teacher, you should be allowed to make a verbal complaint if you are unable to write because of your impairment